 Airlines boss Walsh condemns UK help for Flybe

-Flybe was kept afloat on Tuesday after its shareholders agreed to invest more money while the government provided support, reported to involve the deferral of a tax bill.
+Flybe was rescued on Tuesday after its shareholders agreed to invest more money while the government provided support, reported to involve the deferral of a tax bill.

-Walsh, chief executive of British Airways-owner IAG ICAG.L, criticised the government help for a privately-held company, saying the taxpayer was picking up the tab for mismanagement of the airline.
+Walsh, chief executive of British Airways-owner IAG ICAG.Land one of the biggest names in the industry, criticised the government support for a privately-held company, saying the taxpayer was picking up the tab for mismanagement of the airline.

 "This is a blatant misuse of public funds," he said in an emailed statement.

+Walsh and other critics of the Flybe bail-out pointed to the fact that the carrier's ultimate owners surely had deep enough pockets to ensure the airline's survival without government help.

-British Airways competes against Flybe on some routes and Flybe is owned by a group which includes Virgin Atlantic, a long-term BA rival.
+British Airways competes against Flybe on some routes and Flybe is owned by a group which includes long term BA rival Virgin Atlantic, plus Stobart Group STOB.L and investment adviser Cyrus Capital.

+Virgin Atlantic is 51% owned by Richard Branson's Virgin Group with the balance held by another BA rival, Delta DAL.N, the second biggest U.S. airline by passenger numbers with a market capitalisation of $40 billion.

 Under pressure to deliver on an election promise to help improve transport links outside London, the government agreed to help Flybe, in contrast to a similar test last September when it took no action to help save the much larger travel company Thomas Cook.